Research

 Household wealth at a record high

 Household wealth rose to record highs during the pandemic, driven by a surging stock market and accelerating home values.
 These two indicators reversed trend in 2022, which resulted in a decline in total household net worth.
-By the end of 2023, total household net worth had rebounded to reach a new record high.
+By the first quarter of 2024, total household net worth had rebounded to reach a new record high of more than $160 trillion.
 While household wealth doesn’t directly determine the amount that most consumers can spend on a daily basis, its impact on confidence influences current and future financial decisions.

 Household debt continues to rise

-Household debt trended steadily higher during the pandemic, with aggregate balances reaching $17.7 trillion by 2024:Q1.
-That was $3.5 trillion higher than the 2019:Q4 level.
+Household debt trended steadily higher during the pandemic, with aggregate balances reaching $17.8 trillion by 2024:Q2.
+That was $3.7 trillion higher than the 2019:Q4 level.
 Mortgages represent the bulk of household debt at 70%, followed by auto loans (9%) and student loans (9%).

 Revolving credit rising sharply